sagemath/trac_to_gh/Issue 8233.md

 # Issue 8233: concatenation of words should preserve the data type represention when possible

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8233

 Original creator: slabbe